SovereignCloudStack/zuul-mqtt-matrix-bridge/README.md

 The MQTT broker serves as the backend system responsible for handling messages between the Zuul MQTT client, acting as a publisher, and the zuul-mqtt-matrix-bridge client, acting as a subscriber.
 The [docker-compose](./docker/docker-compose.yaml) file deploys the Eclipse Mosquitto server, an open-source message broker that utilizes the MQTT protocol.

 You can explore a basic MQTT broker configuration file, [mosquitto.conf](./docker/mosquitto_config/mosquitto.conf), which ensures broker persistence and enforces client authentication via a password file.
 A password file is a straightforward method for storing usernames and their corresponding encrypted passwords in a single file.
 Additionally, an example [password file](./docker/mosquitto_config/pwfile) is provided, already containing a user record for the username `mqtt-user` with the password `secret`.
+You are strongly advised to change these credentials.

 If you need to modify or create an additional password file, please refer to this [guide](https://mosquitto.org/documentation/authentication-methods/).